mcvm-launcher/mcvm/docs/plugins/plugins/mojang_transfer.md

 # Mojang Transfer
 ID: `mojang_transfer`

-The Mojang Transfer plugin is used to import instances from the Official Minecraft launcher.
+The Mojang Transfer plugin is used to migrate instances from the Official Minecraft launcher.

 ## Usage
-Use the `nitro migrate` command along with the `mojang` format.
+Use the `mojang` format with [migration](../../instance_transfer.md).